sozialhelden/accessibility-cloud/docs/importing-data.md

 - the app token used to query the API belongs to an app by an organization that is allowed to read your source's data (you can either allow everyone or specific organizations to use your data source in the 'Settings' tab).

 `UpsertPlace` is usually the last unit in the stream chain, but it outputs status data for each processed chunk that you can use for debugging.

+### `UpsertEquipment`

+Inserts a record into the database that describes an equipment or facility of a place, for example an elevator or escalator.

+Note that equipment and facilities have a [differing set of accessibility attributes](https://github.com/sozialhelden/accessibility-cloud/blob/master/both/api/equipment-infos/equipment-infos.js).

+This works like `UpsertPlace`, but using it marks the source as a data source for equipment/facilities, which enables special features:

+- Equipment / Facility PoIs can belong to `PlaceInfo` PoIs from another data source.
+This way, places can have a list of (for example) elevators and escalators.
+- If a transformed imported PoI has `originalPlaceInfoId` and `placeSourceId` properties, importing will associate the equipment/facility with the place.
+For this association, accessibility.cloud uses the data provider's original place ID.
+- For this to work, `placeSourceId` must refer to the ID of a place data source on accessibility.cloud that belongs to the same organization.
+- accessibility.cloud will show the imported equipment/facilities on the overview page of associated place data source.
+- The accessibility.cloud `/placeInfos` API will include equipment/facilkity data if you supply a `includeRelated=equipmentInfos` query parameter.

+### `UpsertDisruption`

+Inserts a record into the database that describes a (possibly timed) disruption of an equipment object.

+This allows to record if a disruption is a planned event, scheduled maintainances, or to let users of the equipment find out when a disruption will end.

+accessibility.cloud supports two models for storing disruptions:

+1) A `PlaceInfo` has 0-* `EquipmentInfos`. `EquipmentInfo`s have many `Disruption`s.
+2) A `PlaceInfo` has 0-* `Disruptions`, without a model for equipment/facility info.

+Some data sources have one record per existing disruption and do not supply disruptions that have happened in the past or will happen in the future.
+For this, you can set the `removeMissingRecords` parameter of the `UpsertDisruption` stream unit to `true`.
+Setting the flag will delete all disruption records that have not been part of an import after the import finishes.

+Note that disruptions have a [specific set of attributes](https://github.com/sozialhelden/accessibility-cloud/blob/master/both/api/disruptions/disruptions.js).

+This works like `UpsertPlace`, but using it marks the source as a data source for disruptions, which enables special features:

+- A disruption can belong to a `PlaceInfo` or `EquipmentInfo` from another data source.
+The same way, a place or equipment/facility can have a list of disruptions in the past, present and future.
+Depending on the imported data model, its your choice if you want to associate a disruption with a place or equipment/facility.
+- If a transformed imported PoI has `originalPlaceInfoId` and `placeSourceId` properties, importing will associate the disruption with the place.
+- If a transformed imported PoI has `originalEquipmentInfoId` and `equipmentSourceId` properties, importing will associate the disruption with the equipment/facility.
+- For this to work, the equipment/facility/place data sources must belong to the same organization.
+Use the `equipmentSourceId` and `placeSourceId` properties to refer to the respective data sources.
+- If you associate a disruption with equipment, you can use the `isEquipmentWorking` property of the disruption and set the stream unit's `takeOverEquipmentWorkingFlag` parameter to `true`.
+This will update the equipment's `isWorking` flag on import.
+If you want to take the date properties of the `Disruption` into account, set the `equipmentIsWorking` flag accordingly in the disruption data source transform stream.
+- If you set `setUnreferencedEquipmentToWorking` to `true`, accessibility.cloud will interpret missing disruption information as working equipment and set all equipment infos not referenced in the last import to `isWorking: true` after import.
+- accessibility.cloud will show the imported disruptions on the overview page of associated places/equipment/facility data sources.
+- `/placeInfos` API responses will include disruption data if you supply a `includeRelated=equipmentInfos.disruptions` query parameter.
+- `/equipmentInfos` API responses will include disruption data if you supply a `includeRelated=disruptions` query parameter.

 ## Convenience functions and libraries